totalspectrum/spin2cpp/doc/spin.md

 ```
 The difference is rarely noticeable, because flexspin does convert string literals to lists in many places.

-As an extension, flexspin allows you to write:
+As a Spin1 extension, flexspin allows you to write:
 ```
    foo(@"ABC")
 ```